ArjunNair/Zero-Emulator/docs/porting-status.md

   Spectrum keyboard window (original photo, keyword typer).
 Verified by headless UI tests with screenshots.
 The menu is a single NativeMenu tree: macOS shows it in the system menu bar (with About and Options in the application menu), Windows and Linux draw it in the window via NativeMenuBar.
-  The UI theme is selectable in Options > Appearance: Semi (default) or Simple.
+  The UI theme is selectable in Options > Appearance: Semi (default), Simple or Pipboy (green phosphor on black, monospace).
 A theme is installed at start-up by `Styles/ThemeCatalog.cs`; it cannot be swapped under open windows, because replacing it leaves existing controls without templates, so the setting takes effect on restart. `ZERO_THEME` overrides it for tests and tooling, and unknown or dropped names fall back to the default.
 Fluent and Classic (Windows 95 chrome) were offered briefly and removed on preference; `MacStyles.axaml` went with Fluent, since it tuned Fluent's own templates for macOS.
+Dialogs size themselves to their content (`SizeToContent` with a MinWidth/MaxWidth, and no fixed-width labels), because a theme's metrics decide how much room the text needs; `DialogSizingTests` fails if any label ends up narrower than its text.
 Zero runs in globalization-invariant mode to keep the published output small, with `PredefinedCulturesOnly=false` because Semi constructs a `CultureInfo` for its own localisation; the test project mirrors both settings, so a theme that trips over them fails in tests rather than on the user's next start-up.